tkhumush/zaplan/README.md

 - [ ] Add Progress Dashboard

 # About Zaplan.work (Updated April 2023)
-A nostr based to-do list app with huge potential.
+A nostr-based to-do list app with huge potential.

 **Caution: Do not sign in with your main nostr account.
 Use a burner if you would like to test and help build.**